craigiansmith/craigiansmith.github.io/CV.md

 ## Qualifications

 ### Graduate Diploma in Computer Science @ The University of Adelaide <span class="year">(2012 - 2013)</span>
+I achieved a GPA of 6.0 out of 7 and participated in a start up incubation program at the end of the degree.
+My team created a now defunct Ruby on Rails app.

 ### Bachelor of Fine Arts @ The National Art School <span class="year">(2008 - 2010)</span>
-Major in oil painting
+I majored in Oil Painting, but also enjoyed drawing, animation, and video.
+This was an incredibly challenging degree.
+During the course of it I participated in several group exhibitions in professional galleries.

 ### Bachelor of Arts (Honours) @ Macquarie University <span class="year">(2002 - 2006)</span>
-Major in philosophy
+I majored in Philosophy, mainly studying Heidegger, Merleau-Ponty, and Marx.
+I also studied Ancient Greek Drama.

 ## Hobbies

 ### Csound

-Novice at Csound writing scores and instruments to run off my persoal laptop running a low-latency Linux kernel.
+Novice at Csound writing scores and instruments to play from my laptop running a low-latency Linux kernel.

 ### Singing